 Any systems and processes that we have developed that are designed to protect customer information and prevent data loss and other security incidents cannot provide absolute security.
 In addition, we may not successfully implement remediation plans to address all potential exposures.
 It is possible that we may have to expend additional financial and other resources to address these problems.
-Failure to prevent or mitigate data loss or other security incidents could expose us or our customers to a risk of loss or neiture of such information, cause customers to lose confidence in our data protection measures, damage our reputation, adversely affect our operating results or result in litigation or potential liability for us.
+Failure to prevent or mitigate data loss or other security incidents could expose us or our customers to a risk of loss or misuse of such information, cause customers to lose confidence in our data protection measures, damage our reputation, adversely affect our operating results or result in litigation or potential liability for us.
+For example, our agreements with customers may require that we indemnify the customer for liability arising from data incidents under the terms of our agreements with these customers.
+These indemnification obligations could be significant and may exceed the limits of any applicable insurance policy we maintain.
 While we maintain insurance coverage that may, subject to policy terms and conditions, cover certain aspects of cyber risks, this insurance coverage is subject to a retention amount and may not be applicable to a particular incident or otherwise may be insufficient to cover all our losses beyond any retention.
 Similarly, we expect to continue to make significant investments in our information technology infrastructure.
 The implementation of these investments may be more costly or take longer than we anticipate, or could otherwise adversely affect our business operations, which could negatively impact our financial position, results of operations or cash flows.

-Intellectual property infringement actions against us could be costly and time consuming to defend and may result in business harm if we are unsuccessful in our defense.
+Intellectual property infringement actions against us could be costly and time consuming to defend and may result in business harm if we are unsuccessful in our defense